-North Carolina Museum of Art, 2110 Blue Ridge Road, Raleigh.
-Through July 23 - "Michael Richards: Are You Down?"
-Richards's visionary sculptures and drawings, created between 1990 and 2001, engage Blackness, flight, diaspora, spirituality, police brutality, and monuments in his largest retrospective to date.
-"Michael Richards: Are You Down?" takes its name from one of the last artworks the artist created.
-In his sculptures and installations, Richards gestures toward both repression and reprieve from social injustices and the simultaneous possibilities of uplift and downfall, often in the context of the historic and ongoing oppression of Black people.
-Flight and aviation were central themes for Richards as an exploration of freedom and escape, ascendance and descent.
-These themes are especially evident in Richards's engagement with the legacy of the Tuskegee Airmen, including his well-known sculpture "Tar Baby vs. St. Sebastian" (1999)-a version of which has been on continuous display at the NCMA since 2003.
-Through Aug.
+are especially evident in Richards's engagement with the legacy of the Tuskegee Airmen, including his well-known sculpture "Tar Baby vs. St. Sebastian" (1999)-a version of which has been on continuous display at the NCMA since 2003.
+Apr.
+1 - Aug.
 6 - "Ruth E. Carter: Afrofuturism In Costume Design."
 Academy Award-winning costume designer Ruth E. Carter has defined generations through her work in film and TV.
 Her art adds dimensionality, flair, and culture to the characters she envisions, giving power to the incredible actors who wear her designs.
 Her vibrancy and attention to detail in costuming is integral to translating stories of race, politics, and culture to the big screen.
 From humble roots in Massachusetts, Carter has helped style the Afrofuturism movement for almost 40 years.
-Creating pieces for films such as "Black Panther", "Malcom X", "Selma", and "Do the Right Thing", Carter has designed costumes for legends like Oprah Winfrey, Denzel Washington, Chadwick Bose Eddie Murphy, Angela Bassett, and Forest Whitaker.
+Creating pieces for films such as "Black Panther", "Malcom X", "Selma", and "Do the Right Thing", Carter has designed costumes for legends like Oprah Winfrey, Denzel Washington, Chadwick Boseman, Eddie Murphy, Angela Bassett, and Forest Whitaker.
+East Building, Education Gallery, Through Apr.
+30 - "Thinking through Making: NCMA College Exhibition."
+What goes into making a work of art that the artist considers "finished"?
+This exhibition explores the work that goes into the artist's process, from conceptualization through completion.
+By highlighting the act of making art over the presentation of a finished product, we invite visitors to observe the creative process as students grapple with obstacles and opportunities and work their way through making their ideas into something tangible for the viewer.
 Ongoing - "Break the Mold: New Takes on Traditional Art Making".
 The exhibit showcases contemporary artists who use traditional modes of art making and crafting to tackle timely subject matter.
 Innovative takes on embroidery, ceramics, quilting, furniture, interior design, and fashion accessories serve to explore diverse topics such as gender assumptions and inequalities, prison reform, racial justice, memory, and loss, as well as how objects transmit and transform social and cultural history.
 This show features 25 contemporary artists, including Sanford Biggers, Elizabeth Brim, Maria Britton, Julie Cockburn, Rodney Mc-Millan, Rachel Meginnes, Katy Mixon, Gabriel de la Mora, Yasumasa Morimura, Thomas Schmidt, Shinique Smith, and Do Ho Suh, whose artworks are displayed alongside some of their historical predecessors.
 Ongoing - Featuring 10 additional sculptures by the celebrated French artist Rodin on loan from Iris Cantor's private collection.
 Ongoing - "John James Audubon's The Birds of America".
 The state has owned this treasured volume since 1848, but it has never been exhibited.
 Ongoing - The North Carolina Museum of Art has an outstanding permanent collection of more than 5,000 objects spanning antiquity to the present day.
 On the occasion of the expansion, the Museum has acquired more than 100 new works of art.
 Representing commissions, gifts, and purchases, the new works encompass important and diverse examples of historic and contemporary art from around the world, and will be installed in the Museum's new building and the surrounding landscape.
 Highlights include a gift of 28 sculptures by Auguste Rodin, and work by such internationally acclaimed artists as Roxy Paine, Ursula von Rydingsvard, El Anatsui, Jaume Plensa, Jackie Ferrara, Ellsworth Kelly, and David Park, among others.
 Admission: Yes for some exhibits.
 Hours: Tue.-Sat., 9am-5pm; Sun., 10am-5pm; & open until 9pm on Fri.
-Contact: 919/839-6262 or at (www.ncartmuseum. org).
+Contact: 919/839-6262 or at (www.ncartmuseum.

 Rotunda Gallery, Johnson Hall, Merideth College, 3800 Hillsborough Street, Raleigh.
-Johnson Hall Rotunda, Through Sept.
-14 - "40th Annual Student Art Exhibition," juried by Jean Gray Mohs.
-The Annual Juried Student Art Exhibition gives students an incredible opportunity to experience having their art professionally juried and offers recognition along with cash prizes.
+Apr.
+13 - Sept.
+14 - "40th Annual Juried Student Art Exhibition".
+A reception will be held on Apr.
+20, from 5-7pm.
 Hours: Mon.-Fri., 9am-5pm & Sat.-Sun., 2-5pm.
 Contact: 919/829-8465.